kaw393939/webdev1-module3/assignment.md

 ## Assignment Steps

 1. **Initial Setup:** Start by accepting the assignment on GitHub Classroom to create your repository.
 Clone this repository to your local machine, and initiate your changes in a new branch.
-2. **Making Changes:** Modify the resume to your liking within your branch.
-This could include color schemes modifications, personal information updates, and more.
+2. **Making Changes:** Modify the resume to meet the requirements of one of the pull requests listed below.
 3. **Testing Changes:** After making changes, execute the provided Playwright tests to ensure your modifications do not break the resume's functionality.
 4. **Committing Changes:** Once you've confirmed the changes via testing, commit them with clear and descriptive commit messages.
 5. **Creating Pull Requests:** After committing your changes, push your branch to the remote repository and create a new pull request via the GitHub page of your repository.